Bookings open 13 March 2019

 Full instruction is provided on materials, products, tools, equipment and studio procedures.

-Bring: please bring your own apron and towel – all materials provided.
+Bring: lunch and snacks – all materials provided.